SAP-samples/ui5-mdc-json-tutorial/ex4/readme.md

 ```
 >ℹ️ This is only an exemplary type, which makes not much sense and if we look very carefully we might find some issues with it.
 For a complete implementation of a custom type, see the corresponding article in the [UI5 Documentation](https://sdk.openui5.org/topic/07e4b920f5734fd78fdaa236f26236d8).
 ## Step 2: Add the Type Map
 In the same `type` folder, create a file named `TypeMap.ts`.
 This file will define a module that extends the `sap/ui/mdc/DefaultTypeMap`.
 This extension allows us to supplement the default set of type mappings with our specific type `LengthMeter`.
-Remember to import and freeze our custom type map as indicated in the following snippet.
+Remember to import and freeze our custom-type map as indicated in the following snippet.
 ###### model/type/TypeMap.ts
 ```typescript
 import DefaultTypeMap from "sap/ui/mdc/DefaultTypeMap"